-- a) Students throughout the school, including the Sixth Form, are expected to take responsibility for their own behaviour within academic and social time, and to meet or go beyond the expectations of the school. - b) Parents are expected to encourage high standards of behaviour and to support the school in maintaining this through the home/school agreement and other measures. - c) All teaching and support staff are responsible for ensuring the policy and associated procedures are followed consistently, for promoting, managing and rewarding acceptable and outstanding behaviour and for creating an appropriate learning environment that fosters the skills of independence and creativity. - d) The Headteacher is responsible for the implementation of this policy and associated procedures, for ensuring consistent application across the school and for supporting staff in their handling of disciplinary situations. - e) Governors will support the school staff in maintaining high standards of behaviour.
-In consultation with staff, they will regularly review and agree a policy which promotes outstanding behaviour.
-They will ensure that the policy and expectations are communicated effectively to parents and students.
+- a) Students throughout the school, including the Sixth Form, are expected to take responsibility for their own behaviour within academic and social time, and to meet or go beyond the expectations of the school. - b) Parents are expected to encourage high standards of behaviour and to support the school in maintaining this through the home/school agreement and other measures. - c) All teaching and support staff are responsible for ensuring the policy and associated procedures are followed consistently, for promoting, managing and rewarding acceptable and outstanding behaviour and for creating an appropriate learning environment that fosters the skills of independence and creativity. - d) The Headteacher and Senior Leadership Team are responsible for the implementation of this policy and associated procedures, for ensuring consistent application across the school and for supporting staff in their handling of disciplinary situations. - e) Governors will support the school staff in maintaining high standards of behaviour.
+They will ensure that the school has put in place a policy which promotes outstanding behaviour, and that the policy and the school's expectations are communicated effectively to parents and students.